Skip to main content

 23 mentions Positive Neutral Negative

-• “Surviving the Abyss doesn't offer much in terms of replayability; you can try on a higher difficulty, but there's nothing in terms of build variety, and the tech tree will always be the same.”
+• “Surviving the Abyss doesn't offer much in terms of replayability; you can try on a higher difficulty but there's nothing in terms of build variety, the tech-tree will always be the same and you'll unlock most if not all of it.”

 • “Finishing the game ended up being driven by my completionist tendencies and curiosity rather than any part of the gameplay that drew me back, and now that I have finished it, I intend to uninstall it and probably not play it again, as I see little replayability value in it.”